It happens at almost every early-stage startup: a major bug escapes into prod (or into an investor demo).

 Second, if you don’t think your existing team’s dogfooding and exploratory testing of the app is sufficient (it often is), you can outsource exploratory testing much more affordably than you can hire someone full-time.

-For example, as part of our Unlimited plan, Rainforest offers exploratory testing by a group of our experienced QA specialists.
+For example, Rainforest offers exploratory testing by a group of our experienced QA specialists.

 “Our devs don’t have the time/skills to create and maintain automated test scripts.”